How a couple of guys are building a homemade rocket ship for the masses.

 Anyone with enough brains and balls can build their own rocket and fly it to space.
-Or at least that’s what the nonprofit, open-source space-project Copenhagen Suborbitals wants the world to realize.
+Or at least that’s what the non-profit, open source space project Copenhagen Suborbitals wants the world to realise.

 Last September, we scuttled out to Denmark to meet the pioneers behind this new wave in do-it-yourself space exploration to find out how these backyard space rockets are made.
 Founded in 2008 by Kristian von Bengston and Peter Madsen, Copenhagen Suborbitals is now comprised of a coterie of 20-plus specialists determined to create the first homemade, manned spacecraft to go into suborbital flight.

 If successful – a manned launch is projected for sometime in the next few years – Denmark would be the fourth country in the world, after China, to successfully launch a manned rocket into space.
 What’s exceptional about such a feat, if completed, will be Kristian and Peter's ability to do so on a shoestring budget of a few hundreds of thousands of dollars, versus the tens of millions of dollars it costs government-funded agencies and the rising tide of private companies like SpaceX, Virgin Galactic or Bigelow.

 Testing of Launch Escape System and its Tycho Deep Space capsule with crash-test dummy Randy on board.
 (Credit: Thomas Pedersen/Copenhagen Suborbitals.)